-This project will duplicate the above-ground ONT Connect shuttle currently in-service the under-construction West Valley Connector BRT without enhancing capacity.
+This project will duplicate the above-ground ONT Connect shuttle currently in-service the underconstruction West Valley Connector BRT without enhancing capacity.
 We commend SBCTA and local agencies like Omnitrans for providing shuttle options and rapid transit along this corridor, and we do not understand how the ONT Connector would provide any meaningful alternative to the existing and future shuttle and bus services.
 There is no adequate justification provided in the DEIR for an underground service that essentially duplicates bus service.
 Staff resources and limited regional funding would be better spent on enhancing these existing and future rapid bus options ease congestion, improve travel times, and add frequency and service hours.

-The purpose and need of the proposed Project is provided in Chapter 2, Project Description.
-The proposed Project would provide a direct connection between the Cucamonga Metrolink Station and ONT.
-The West Valley Connector project is a Bus Rapid Transit project that would provide connectivity to the growing high-capacity transit network in San Bernardino Valley.
+Response to Comment O-2-7 The purpose and need of the Build Alternative is provided in Chapter 1, Purpose and Need.
+The Build Alternative would provide a direct connection between the Cucamonga Metrolink Station and ONT.
+The West Valley Connector project is a Bus Rapid Transit project that would provide connectivity to the growing, high-capacity transit network in the San Bernardino Valley.
 The West Valley Connector traverses the cities of Pomona, Montclair, Ontario, and Rancho Cucamonga and includes 21 stations located along a 19-mile corridor.
-The West Valley Connector project would also upgrade a portion of existing Route 61 which runs along Holt Boulevard.
-While both the West Valley Connector and the ONT Connector projects are complementary transit projects, the purpose of the West Valley Connector is to improve corridor mobility and transit efficiency in the western San Bernardino Valley from the City of Pomona, in Los Angeles County, to the City of Fontana in San Bernardino County.
+The West Valley Connector project would also upgrade a portion of existing Route 61, which runs along Holt Boulevard.
+While both the West Valley Connector and the ONT Connector projects are complementary transit projects, the purpose of the West Valley Connector is to improve corridor mobility and transit efficiency in the western San Bernardino Valley from the City of Pomona, in Los Angeles County, to the City of Fontana, and in San Bernardino County.
 The purpose of the ONT Connector project is to provide a convenient and direct transit connection between ONT and the Cucamonga Metrolink Station.

-Also, as described in Chapter 2, Project Description, Omnitrans currently operates a limited-service bus route to ONT, known as ONT Connect or Route 380, which would continue to operate.
-However, the existing bus system is limited to bi-directional (northbound and southbound) service frequencies ranging from 35-60 minutes and travels with general/mixed traffic on existing roadways.
-The proposed Project would expand access options to ONT by providing a convenient and direct transit connection between ONT and the Cucamonga Metrolink Station, reduce roadway congestion by encouraging a mode shift to transit from single-occupancy vehicles and provide reliable trips to and from ONT, and support the use of clean emerging technology opportunities between the Cucamonga Metrolink Station and ONT.
+Also, as described in Chapter 2, Description of Alternatives, Omnitrans currently operates a limited-service bus route to ONT, known as ONT Connect or Route 380, which would continue to operate.
+However, the existing bus system is limited to bi-directional (northbound and southbound) service frequencies ranging from 35-60 minutes and travels with general/mixed traffic on existing

+roadways.
+The Build Alternative would expand access options to ONT by providing a convenient and direct transit connection between ONT and the Cucamonga Metrolink Station, reduce roadway congestion by encouraging a mode shift to transit from single-occupancy vehicles and provide reliable trips to and from ONT, and support the use of clean emerging technology opportunities between the Cucamonga Metrolink Station and ONT.

+Comment O-2-8

 3. Technical Risk and Unproven Technology: